 - When your Raspberry Pi is running:

-- a long press (5 seconds) on the button, followed by a button release, will fully power off the Raspberry Pi.
+- a long press (5 seconds) on the button, followed by a button release, will completely power off the Raspberry Pi.

 - a short press (half a second) on the button will send a software signal that can be exploited for user-defined purposes.